 the units remain affordable.

-The first phase of the project will added 10
+The first phase of the project will add 21

-units recognize the need for more family housing on adjacent property.
+units recognize the need for more family housing.

 Why build more bachelor apartments in

 While Parkdale is known for its supply of

 poorly-maintained bachelor units, there is a shortage of good, clean

 units that are priced for people with low income.
 This view is

 supported from a few directions: by a Need and Demand study done last